luckydem/personal_blog/README.md

 - [ ] Truncate long blog posts and add the ability for a user to click on the post to view the entire post
 - [ ] Add ability to upload pictures for a post
 - [X] Toggle Public / Private Posts
+- [ ] Add Tagging feature
+- [ ] Add token and session storage on server side and not on client side
+  - [ ] implement flasks session and store token in flasks session instead of a cookie on the client.
+  - [ ] wrap every call with a session verification function
+  - [ ] add more security using google secret manager and .env files (python-dotenv)
+- [X] Implement Edit and Delete Post for logged in users

 # DEV NOTES